optyfr/JRomManager/README.fr.md

 - Popup menu in profile viewer to export as dat (dat2dat)... selection mode : all or selected, filtering mode : filtered or unfiltered, format : logiqx/mame/softwarelist/softwarelists (according selection and/or profile context)

 ## Fonctionalités planifiées à court terme
+- Check for new version of JRomManager and option to auto update

 ## Fonctionalités planifiées à moyen terme
 - Dir2Dat